Why I Left Harry's All-Night Hamburgers

 "Why I Left Harry's All-Night Hamburgers" is a science fiction short story by Lawrence Watt-Evans.
 It was first published in Asimov's Science Fiction.

 Plot summary

 A young man tells his story about growing up working at a greasy spoon diner near Sutton, West Virginia.
 Late at night it happened to be a hang-out for unusual travelers from alternate versions of Earth.
-After being tantalized by descriptions of far-off wonders, the young man begins to dream of hitching a ride in one of the "traveler's" vehicles.
+After being tantalized by descriptions of far-off wonders, the young man begins to dream of hitching a ride in one of the "travelers'" vehicles.

 Reception and adaptation

-"Harry's" won the 1988 Hugo Award for Best Short Story, and was nominated for the 1987 Nebula Award for Best Short Story.
-The short story is in development by Warner Brothers for a movie release.
+"Harry's" won the 1988 Hugo Award for Best Short Story, and was nominated for the Nebula Award for Best Short Story in 1987.
+Since 2019, the short story was in development by Warner Brothers for a film release.

+Sequels

+Watt-Evans has published three sequels to the story: "A Flying Saucer with Minnesota Plates" (1991), "Harry's Toaster" (2018), and "How I Found Harry's All-Night Hamburgers" (2019).